 How Long Does Developmental Editing Take?

-Have ever wondered - how long does it take to edit a book?
+Have you ever wondered - how long does it take to edit a book?

 This article will answer that question and more.

 Developmental editing is a complex and time-consuming process designed to lift a book from its current draft to a publishable standard.